What is autonomic neuropathy (AN)?

 - taking tricyclic antidepressants for stomach pain or loose stools

-- taking prescription medication, such as bethanechol, to empty your bladder
+- taking prescription medication to empty your bladder

-- taking prescription medication, such as oxybutynin, to reduce symptoms of overactive bladder
+- taking prescription medication to reduce symptoms of overactive bladder

 - scheduling your drinking and urinating to retrain your bladder

-- threading a catheter through the urethra to drain the bladder
+- threading a catheter through your urethra to drain the bladder

-- using a vacuum pump to force blood into the penis to induce an erection
+- using a vacuum pump to force blood into the penis to cause an erection

 - using vaginal lubricants to combat dryness

-- consuming a high-sodium and high-fluid diet to sustain blood pressure
+- a high-sodium and high-fluid diet to sustain blood pressure

-- taking prescription medication, such as fludrocortisone acetate, to reduce dizziness when rising
+- prescription medication to reduce dizziness when rising or standing

-- taking prescription medication, such as midodrine, to increase your blood pressure for faintness
+- prescription medication to increase your blood pressure to combat faintness

-- taking beta blockers to regulate your heart rate with differing activity levels
+- beta blockers to regulate your heart rate with differing activity levels

-- changing your posture, flexing your feet and slowing your speed when rising to decrease dizziness
+- changes in posture, flexing your feet, and slowing your speed when rising or standing to decrease dizziness

 - sleeping with your head elevated to reduce dizziness